testdotai/appium-classifier-plugin/README.md

 run `npm install test-ai-classifier` to install this plugin into Appium's dependency tree and make it available.

+Otherwise, install it somewhere on your filesystem and use an absolute path as the module name (see below).

 ## Usage

 Element finding plugins are made available via a special locator strategy, `-custom`.
 To tell Appium which plugin to use when this locator strategy is requested, send in the module name and a selector shortcut as the `customFindModules` capability.
-For example, to use this plugin, set the `customFindModules` capability to something like `{"ai":
+For example, to use this plugin, set the `customFindModules` capability to something like `{"ai": "test-ai-classifier"}` (here `ai` is the "selector shortcut" and `test-ai-classifier` is the "module name").
-"test-ai-classifier"}`.
 This will enable access to the plugin when using selectors of the form `ai:foo`.

 In addition to this capability, you'll need to set another Appium capability, `shouldUseCompactResponses`, to `false`.
 This directs Appium to include extra